logaretm/next-externals-demo/README.md

 We want to exclude `@apm-js-collab/tracing-hooks` from the server bundle.

-Adding it to the `serverExternalPackages` config option works with yarn, but not with pnpm or npm.
+Adding it to the `serverExternalPackages` config option works with npm/yarn, but not with pnpm.

 It could be an issue of how package managers link the dependencies.
 It seems to work with direct dependencies, but not with indirect dependencies.